What is the most important information I should know about SOLIRIS?

 It is not known if SOLIRIS is safe and effective in children with PNH, gMG, or NMOSD.

-Please see the accompanying full Prescribing Information and Medication Guide for SOLIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections.
+Please see the accompanying full Prescribing Information and Medication Guide for SOLIRIS, including Boxed WARNING regarding serious meningococcal infections.